 Four months later, in December, Schultz was arrested for a felony assault.
 The police report indicated that Keil had a semicircular cut on her cheekbone from being punched while she was wearing glasses.
 In the police report, Keil reported that, "she was scared because she didn't know how badly she would be beaten.
 Keil stated that her cheek was held in place with screws due to a beating by Schultz in 1996."
 During the arraignment, Schultz was ordered to have no contact with the victim, and bail was set at \$8,000.
 Schultz was released after posting an \$800 bond.
 Schultz's probation officer, disturbed by his release, charged him with violating the "no drinking" clause of his probation.
 Schultz pled not guilty, and was again released.
 The court decided to hear both cases-for the assault and the violation of probation-at the same time and set a trial date for the following August.
-This time while Schultz was out on bail, he killed an Indigenous woman, Kay Benson, who was in town to testify at John Rider's trial for the murder of Frances Zonia.
-Kay Benson, who was found face down in the sand at the edge of a lake, died from multiple blows to the head.
+This time while Schultz was out on bail, he killed an Indigenous woman, Kay Benson, who was found face down in the sand at the edge of a lake, died from multiple blows to the head.

 Both Kay and Frances were alcoholics.
 Kay had a history of being violent towards her partners and others in the "street community."
 She was also a former lover of Frances'.
 A number of Frances' partners had physically abused her; one of them was Kay.
-During John Rider's trial for Frances' murder, his defense attorney tried unsuccessfully to convince the jury that Kay murdered

-Frances in a fit of jealous rage.
+During John Rider's trial for Frances' murder, his defense attorney tried unsuccessfully to convince the jury that Kay murdered Frances in a fit of jealous rage.
 The media had a field day and Kay was vilified as a violent, alcoholic, Indigenous lesbian.
 Mike Schultz and two of his friends were unconvinced by the jury's decision that Kay was not, in fact, guilty of murdering Frances.
 They were presumably looking to get some "street" justice for Frances when they sought and killed Kay.